 You fill in your answers in a grid in pencil.
 The grid is clearly marked to show which question the grid refers to.
 You will be given a pencil and eraser in the exam.

-After attending a course, or studying online, practice papers are the best way to prepare for the types of questions used during the exam.
+After attending a PRINCE 2 course, or studying a PRINCE2 course online, practice papers are the best way to prepare for the types of questions used during the exam.
 Even when the training day is over, you should practice at home to fully ensure you get to grips with the type of questions used.

 Here are the two styles of objective test questions (OTQs) you’ll have to answer during the Practitioner exam: